d3tourrr/NomiKin-Discord/README.md

 ## Warning and Notes

 **In normal mode, messages sent to and from your Nomi are visible in the Nomi app.
 When using Rooms, this integration will log the messages, but they won't be visible in the Nomi app.
 There is no indication in the Nomi app that your Nomi is chatting in rooms.
 There is also no convenient way to manage which rooms your Nomi is in.**

+Your Nomi will not see any messages sent to Discord channels that don't have a corresponding room configured.
+This includes pings, even if your Nomi has Discord permissions to see and send messages to a channel.
+This also includes DMs.

 Be careful using rooms in particularly busy servers.
 The Nomi API takes time to process messages.
 This integration queues and throttles the messages that are sent to your Nomi, but it might get behind and lag if the channel your Nomi is watching is very active.